-Students will identify a project partner to work with by the end of the first laboratory, who is enrolled in the same lab class.
+Students will identify a project partner to work with for Assignments 2 through 5, who is enrolled in the same lab class, by the end of week 2.
 Students will work with their partner for subsequent in-semester assessment unless there are exceptional circumstances.